-These administrators eventually use the same root accounts on all servers when you have a team of superusers (for example, the system administrator team), as it is very difficult to create and maintain a large number of root accounts for thousands of servers and leads to a situation that is prone to errors.
+These administrators eventually use the same root accounts on all servers when you have a team of superusers (for example, the system administrator team), as it is very difficult to create and maintain a large number of root accounts for thousands of servers, and this leads to a situation that is prone to errors.

-Another common application is the creation of a single shared password to gain access to many servers, an application called availability.
+Another common application is the creation of a single shared password to gain access to many servers, an approach called availability.
 Revealing the password in the presence of such a scenario means risking multiple servers.

-Single Connect is one of the richest, holistic password, and session management solutions in the PAM market.
+Single Connect is one of the richest, holistic, password and session management solutions in the PAM market.
 One of the most distinguishing features of the Single Connect product family is that it is suitable for both proxy and agent approaches.
 You can provide maximum protection using either one or both.